Essential Thrombocythemia Epidemiology Forecast - 2036

 Essential Thrombocythemia Epidemiology

-• Essential thrombocythemia (ET) is a chronic myeloproliferative neoplasm (MPN) characterized by an increased number of platelets in the blood.
+• Essential thrombocythemia is a chronic myeloproliferative neoplasm (MPN) characterized by an increased number of platelets in the blood.
 Most commonly diagnosed in women over the age of 50.

 • The primary cause of essential thrombocythemia is the overproduction of hematopoietic cells due to the mutations of the JAK2, CALR, or MPL genes.
-These genes are known as ’driver mutations’ due to their role in developing a myeloproliferative neoplasm.
-Though 90% of adults have JAK2, CALR, or MPL mutations, it is not unusual to find children with a molecular triple wild-type status.
+These genes are known as ’driver mutations‘ due to their role in developing a myeloproliferative neoplasm.
+Though 90% of adults have JAK2, CALR, or MPL mutations, it is not unusual to find children with a molecular triple wildtype status.

 • Many essential thrombocythemia patients are asymptomatic.
 Consequently, the disease is often diagnosed as part of a routine check-up after a blood test reveals a high platelet count.
-When symptoms are present, they may include fatigue or may be related to small or large vessel disturbance or bleeding.

-DelveInsight’s “Essential Thrombocythemia– Epidemiology Forecast – 2034” report delivers an in-depth understanding of essential thrombocythemia, historical and forecasted epidemiology in the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan.
+DelveInsight's ‘Essential Thrombocythemia – Epidemiology Forecast – 2036’ report delivers an in-depth understanding of Essential Thrombocythemia, historical and forecasted epidemiology in the United States, EU4 (Germany, Spain, Italy, and France) and the United Kingdom, and Japan.

 Study Period